 Plays for Pleasure is a way of keeping (or getting) in touch between shows.

-As well as being fun for all the actor types, these informal sessions are great for those who enjoy reading plays out loud but wouldn’t be seen dead on the stage.
-And for those who just like listening to other people reading plays.
-Some even use them as an opportunity to try out their dodgy accents and see whether they leave others speechless at their brilliance or rolling about the floor laughing.
+As well as being fun for all the actor types, these informal sessions are great for those who enjoy reading plays but would rather not be seen on stage and for those who just like listening to other people read plays.

 Previously on Plays for Pleasure .....